Ultimate Pottery Glazing Tools & Supplies Guide

 Bowls

 Potters also use bowls to mix smaller amounts of glaze.
-These wide and shallow containers can also serve you well when dipping tiny ceramics like mugs and decor pieces.
+These wide, shallow containers can also serve you well when dipping tiny ceramics, such as mugs and decorative pieces.
 You can see the item clearly as you dip its sides into the glaze.

 You can also use a bowl when glazing using the pouring technique.
-Position the object on a rack and place it on top of the bowl so that as you pour the glaze over the ceramic, you can catch the excess and still be able to reuse it later.
+Position the object on a rack and place it on top of the bowl so that, as you pour the glaze over the ceramic, you can catch the excess and reuse it later.
 The 3-Piece Plastic Mixing Bowl Set can be used for this purpose.

 Spatula

-When mixing small amounts of glaze, a spatula would be the best for stirring.
+When mixing small amounts of glaze, a spatula is the best tool for stirring.
 An OXO Good Grips Medium Silicone Spatula is a great option.
-Its one-piece seamless design makes it sturdy so it can’t break easily and is easy to clean up.
-The silicone material is also smooth, so no fear of scratching your bowl when scrapping glaze from the bottom and sides.
+Its one-piece, seamless design makes it sturdy, so it won’t break easily and is easy to clean.
+The silicone material is also smooth, so no fear of scratching your bowl when scraping glaze from the bottom and sides.

 Whisks